Welcome to the Bucher Lab

 Diversity and Inclusion

 Our research team promotes diversity and inclusivity.
 We actively work to dismantle barriers in Plant and Microbial Sciences.
 As the principal investigator, I'm dedicated to addressing biases, challenging stereotypes, and ensuring everyone feels supported and heard.
-We, as a group, are ready to listen, learn, and ensure that all members can excel in an environment that celebrates differences.
+As a group, we are ready to listen, learn, and ensure that all members can excel in an environment that celebrates differences.

 Our Research Work

-The Bucher lab studies the molecular basis of symbiotic plant-microbe interactions, in particular the arbuscular mycorrhizal symbiosis (AMS) between vascular plants and soil fungi of the subphylum Glomeromycotina.
+The Bucher laboratory studies the molecular basis of symbiotic plant-microbe interactions, in particular the arbuscular mycorrhizal symbiosis (AMS) between land plants and soil fungi of the subphylum Glomeromycotina.
 A key feature of AMS is the exchange of the nutrient element phosphorus, provided by the fungus to the host plant, for photosynthetically bound carbon.
-We use Lotus japonicus, Marchantia paleacea, and Zea mays as model plants.
-Our studies have shown, for example, that mycorrhiza-specific phosphate transporters are central components of this symbiosis.
-We are currently investigating their regulation and function under both laboratory and field conditions.
-With our collaborators, we are investigating mycorrhizal interactions in Brassicaceae (Arabidopsis thaliana and Arabis alpina) and their responses to nutrient deficiency.
-We also analyze fungal and bacterial communities in the roots of these plants and study the biology of microbial isolates, both individually and in synthetic communities, in association with their host plants.
-Our aim is to identify key genes and mechanisms that control the microbiota in plant roots and, in particular, metabolic exchange with symbiotic fungi.
-Our work can be compared to studies of the human gut microbiome and is likely to yield many surprising results.
+Our studies have shown that mycorrhiza-specific phosphate transporters are central components of this symbiosis.
+We are currently investigating their regulation and function under both controlled and field conditions.
+In complementary research, we are investigating mycorrhizal interactions in Brassicaceae and their responses to nutrient deprivation.
+Following the holobiont concept, we are also investigating the root-associated fungal and bacterial communities in these plants and studying the biology of microbial isolates, both individually and in synthetic communities, to determine how they support host plant growth.
+We aim to identify key genes and mechanisms that control the microbiota in plant roots and in particular the metabolic exchange with symbiotic fungi.
+Thus, our work has a strong focus on mutualistic plant-microbe interactions and will hopefully yield many surprising results.